 Total of segments

-You can see in the example that I share 610 cMs with my dad’s cousin.
+You might have noticed in example that I shared towards the beginning of this article that my cousin and I have 610 cMs of shared DNA.
 This amount of DNA shared with a first cousin once-removed is actually on the high end of the average range.

 The total number of cMs shared is important because it also gives you a clue as to how distantly (or closely) you are related.
 In general, the larger the number of cMs, the closer the relationship.